The Nest

 The IRS also has different rules regarding second homes categorized as investment properties instead of vacation homes.
 Make sure that the purpose of your second home is evident.

-Buying a second home to rent is similar to when you were shopping for your first, but you need to learn about differences, such as getting a second mortgage and the taxes you’ll need to pay.
-It’s important to understand that you’ll have to do strict budgeting when maintaining two homes.
+Buying a second home to rent is similar to when shopping for your first, but you need to learn about differences, such as getting a second mortgage and the taxes you’ll need to pay.
+It’s important to understand that you must do strict budgeting when maintaining two homes.

 If you’re buying a second home for investment, study how you’ll be able to turn in more profits from the property.